wdempsey/wdempsey.github.io/_pages/about.md

 social: true
 ---

 Hi, my name's Walter.
-My research focuses on `Statistical Methods for Digital and Mobile Health`.
+I am an Assistant Professor of [Biostatistics](https://sph.umich.edu/biostat/) and an Assistant Research Professor in the [d3lab](http://d3lab-isr.com/) located in the [Institute of Social Research](https://isr.umich.edu/).
+My research focuses on `Statistical Methods for
+Digital and Mobile Health`.
 My current work involves three complementary research themes: (1) experimental design and data analytic methods to inform multi-stage decision making in health; (2)